 Instructor-assigned grades of W (withdrawal) and F (failing)

-Beginning the eighth week (fourth week in a summer session), your instructor will assign a grade of W (withdrawal) if your work is of passing quality at the time of your withdrawal or an F (failing) if your work is not of passing quality at the time of your withdrawal.
+Beginning the ninth week (fourth week in a summer session), your instructor will assign a grade of W (withdrawal) if your work is of passing quality at the time of your withdrawal or an F (failing) if your work is not of passing quality at the time of your withdrawal.

 Financial Aid Eligibility